dsarona/ds_class/Project/readme.md

 * Data collection and manipulation
  * Removing possible null values
  * Seperating out all key host/service attributes
- * Based on live IP's collecting FW/Network actiity for the same period of time
+ * Based on live IP's collecting FW/Network actiity for the same period of time (after anonymoyzing)
+* Refining collection window
+ * 30 days looks like a good fit
+ * Determining if any hosts have actually been compromised
+* Model selection and testing